Handbook

 Allergies (Animals, Fragrances, Latex)

-Animals and pets are not allowed to visit inside schools without principal permission and adherence to specific Board service animal policy requirements.
+Animals and pets are not allowed to visit inside schools without principal permission and specific policy requirements.
 This policy is in place because of student and staff health needs and air quality issues.
 Some exceptions may be made; please check with the principal before bringing any animals into the classroom.
+Eden Prairie Schools encourages a fragrance aware and latex limited environment.
+“Fragrance Aware” means that we will try to have a fragrance and scent-free environment.
+“Latex Limited” means that no latex gloves or latex balloons are allowed.

 Health Conditions